stefanspringer1/swift-package-manager/Sources/PackageDescription/PackageDescription.docc/PackageDescription.md

 Swift packages are reusable components of Swift, Objective-C, Objective-C++, C, or C++ code that developers can use in their projects.
 They bundle source files, binaries, and resources in a way that’s easy to use in your app’s project.

-Each Swift package requires a `Package.swift` file in the main directory of the package — referred to as the package manifest.
+Each Swift package requires a `Composition.swift` file in the main directory of the package — referred to as the package manifest.
 When you create a Swift package, you use the PackageDescription library in the package manifest to list dependencies, configure localized resources, and set other configuration options.

 For example, the package manifest from the [SlothCreator: Building DocC Documentation in Xcode](https://developer.apple.com/documentation/xcode/slothcreator_building_docc_documentation_in_xcode) sample project below defines the SlothCreator package, with the SlothCreator library in it.
 It specifies the deployment targets, and that its resources are in the `Resources` folder.